serverless-dns/blocklists/README.md

 A collection of DNS-based blocklists that can be set at [rethinkdns/configure](https://rethinkdns.com/configure) for use with any DNS over HTTPS or DNS over TLS client, like the [RethinkDNS + Firewall](https://github.com/celzero/rethink-app/) app for Android.
 As of Dec 2022, 194 blocklists are ingested with ~13.5 million domain names.

 ### Add a new blocklist
 Fork and edit [config.json](https://github.dev/serverless-dns/rethink-blocklist-metadata/blob/main/config.json).
-Then, add a new entry at the **bottom** of the json file, as its *last* entry:
+Then, add a new entry (if not already present) at the **bottom** of the json file, as its *last* entry:

 ```json
     {